FY19 ALAC Request:

-For FY18, the ALAC again requests that each of the five At-large Regional At-Large Organizations (RALO’s) are given access up to $2,000 each for targeted local discretionary funds to permit the local travel, luncheons, displays, graphic and promotional Facebook/Twitter graphics.
+Given the significant success of the FY18 ABR request for RALO Discretionary Funding, for FY19, the ALAC requests that each of the five RALO’s be given access up to $4,000 each for targeted local discretionary funds to permit the local travel, luncheons, displays, graphic and promotional Facebook/Twitter graphics.

-After FY17 experience with community and regional Global Stakeholder Engagement (GSE) teams, this pilot program will continue for an additional fiscal year administered by the Policy Development Support Team in collaboration with regional stakeholder engagement VPs.
-The FY17 experience incorporated the development of a request form template, which should continue to be used in FY18.
-Approval of this request is contingent on ICANN Org development of a transparent assessment and reporting framework.
+Based on the success of the FY17 and FY18 experiences, this activity will be supported for an additional fiscal year and administered by the Policy Development Support staff in collaboration with regional vice presidents from the Global Stakeholder Engagement team.
+The FY17 and FY18 experience incorporated the development of a request form template, and this should continue to be used in FY19.
+Approval of this request is also contingent on continued publication of the criteria and level of usage of the approved resources.

 In order to help guide staff in their decision-making for each request, we have requested that the RALO Leadership develop criteria.